cybeq/VuelCalendar/README.md

         daysForward:5, /* Minimum 1, this parameter defines how many days after the start day should be displayed */ startHour:17, /* Minimum 0, Max 23, define time from 'startHour' to 23:59 */
-        renderer:'ExampleRender', /* example vue component to use as renderer for event container (read about Renderers below)*/ onVuelCalendarApiReady:(api:any)=>{
+        renderer:'ExampleRender', /* example vue component to use as renderer for event container (read about Renderers below)*/ draggableEvents:true, /* set if you want to implement draggable events -> onEventDropped(drop:VuelCalendarDrop) -< then implement this method to catch dropped events on timeline */ onVuelCalendarApiReady:(api:any)=>{
           this.calendarApi = api;
           api.setEvents( [